newrelic-experimental/ml-performance-monitoring/README.md

 If not, please send it as a parameter at the MLPerformanceMonitoring call.

-2. The example uses the libraries: sklearn, pandas, xgboost
+2. The example uses the libraries: numpy, pandas, sklearn, xgboost

 <br>